 Learning how to make the plastic waste a valuable resource for the community, the EXO Foundation is aiming to provide sufficient motivation for the waste to be collected and avoid it ending up in the nearby water sources or degrading the surrounding natural environment.

 The concept feeds off an idea developed by Pura Vida in Guatemala.
 The idea is to collect the non-organic waste (plastic bags, cigarette butts, Styrofoam, aluminum foil) that is littering the city and its surroundings, then fill plastic bottles with this waste that can then go on to be used as bricks, constructing walls, schools, houses, etc.

 The project, aside from clearing waste sites and providing a financial incentive to local waste pickers – who may earn up to five times more than they would from empty plastic bottles – also has the added advantage of reducing the environmental impact caused by the production of bricks.
 Brick production is responsible for extensive deforestation, and high levels of CO2 emissions.
 Moreover brick production in developing countries such as Cambodia can involve using child labor exercised amid dangerous working conditions.

-The project, designed and funded by the EXO Foundation, is implemented by COMPED Battambang-based organization.
+The project, designed and funded by EXO Foundation, is now implemented by COMPED Battambang-based organization.
 Husk a Siem Reap based organization, who have previously undertaken the idea to build schools (see pictures), collaborated with us by providing training to COMPED staff.